-The NRC staff reviewed the information provided by the licensee for the reevaluated seismic hazard for the LGS site.
+The NRC staff reviewed the information provided by the licensee for the reevaluated seismic hazard for the Brunswick site.
 Based on its review, the NRC staff concludes that the licensee conducted the seismic hazard reevaluation using present-day methodologies and regulatory guidance, appropriately characterized the site given the information available, and met the intent of the guidance for determining the reevaluated seismic hazard.
-Based on the preceding analysis, the NRC staff concludes that the licensee provided an acceptable response to Requested Information Items (1) - (3), (5) - (7), and the comparison portion to Item (4), identified in Enclosure 1 of the 50.54(f) letter.
-Further, the licensee's reevaluated seismic hazard is acceptable to address other actions associated with NTTF Recommendation 2.1, "Seismic".
+The NRC staff concluded that the licensee demonstrated that the IHS could be used for comparison with the GMRS for the screening decision.
+Based on the preceding analysis and with the completion of the IPEEE relay review, the NRC staff concludes that the licensee provided an acceptable response to Requested Information Items (1) - (3), (5), and (7) and a partial response to Item (4), identified in Enclosure 1 of the 50.54(f) letter.
+Further, the licensee's reevaluated seismic hazard is acceptable to address other actions associated with NTTF Recommendation 2.1: "Seismic".